Reformed Congregations: Church buildings

 The Lederboerian churches originally came together in barns, living rooms, warehouses and workshops.
 Often less than 20 people were present.
 In 1844, a large stone church was built in Rotterdam.
 In 1850, a wooden church was built in Benthuizen.
 They still hoped to return to the official Reformed Church (NHK).
 A lot of churches can be characterised as barn churches.
 In the 1930s, due to the growth of the church, building continued.
 There were smaller churches in Lisse and other small towns.
 After World War II churches were built more widely.
-In the last quarter of the 20th century modern buildings were constructed in Goes, Groningen and Utrecht.
+In the last quarter of the 20th century modern buildings were constructed in Meliskerke, Goes and Groningen.
+In the 21st century, in Tholen, Geldermalsen and Opheusden church buildings from the late 60's and early 70's were taken down and replaced by new buildings.
+Furthermore, in Barneveld, Scherpenzeel, Gouda, Middelharnis, Dirksland and Ede new buildings were built after 2000.
+Besides building, in a few places churches were acquired from other denominations, examples are the Westerkerk in Utrecht (1966) (before moving to the Nieuwe Westerkerk in 2018), the Ontmoetingskerk in Enkhuizen, the Magnalia Deikerk in Groningen and the Hoofdstraatkerk in Leiderdorp.

 Statistics

-The church had 106,782 members in 2013.
+The church had 107,015 members in 2024.
 The Reformed Churches has 151 congregations, 12 classes and 4 synods.
 The statistics show steady growth since the founding of the church.
 The denomination has a 127-member congregation in Randburg, South Africa.
 There is also a church in Carterton, New Zealand (178 members) and a church plant of 47 members in Belgium.

 The 27 congregations in North-America and one in Bolivia are part of the sister denomination: Netherlands Reformed Congregations which has 10,648 members.

 Missionary projects are in Java with the Gereja Jemaat Protestan di Indonesia, which has 10,000 members and 68 congregations.
 In Nigeria, there is the Nigeria Reformed Church with 14 congregations and 2,500 members.